Comprehensive vs. collision insurance

 Collision insurance is usually a lot more expensive than comprehensive insurance because it’s more likely to be used.

 According to the National Association of Insurance Commissioners, average annual insurance premiums for collision insurance are over double the premiums for comprehensive coverage.
-In its 2017/2018 report (published in 2021), the NAIC found that collision insurance premiums averaged $377.62 per year, while comprehensive insurance premiums averaged $167.91 per year.
+In its 2018/2019 Auto Insurance Database Report (published in 2022), the NAIC found that national collision insurance premiums averaged $381.43 per year, while comprehensive insurance premiums averaged $171.87 per year.

 Both types have roughly similar ranges for average deductibles, but collision insurance is more likely to have $0 deductible options available.
-If you opt for both types of coverage, you can actually have different deductibles for each, too.
+If you opt for both types of coverage, you can actually have different deductibles for each.

 When deciding if these coverages are worth the cost, first figure out how much your car is really worth using an online car buying site.
 For example, if your vehicle is worth $1,500, having collision coverage with a $1,500 deductible isn’t worth it.
 However, if you have a $65,000 truck, getting both types of coverage is probably worth more in the long run.